douglasg14b/TalkDesk-Agent-Monitoring/README.md

 * Can turn coloring off/on on a per status basis
 * Can configure how the coloring is applied based on the time in a pause state
 * Can group certain statuses by way of fuzzy filtering. ie. Combining `Break 1`, `Break 2`, `Break 3` into a single `Break` selection
+* Config is stored locally and will apply automatically when this script runs again on TalkDesk
+* Config data is shareable with other individuals

 **New Behavior:**
 * When TalkDesk is closed, it will put the user's status into `Offline`.